-To be eligible for services, students must in addition to self-disclose information about their disability(ies), provide documentation of their disability as defined by the ADA Amendments Act (ADAA) of 2009, and Section 504 of the Rehabilitation Act of 1973.
+To be determine eligibility for accommodations, students must in addition to self-disclose information about their disability(ies), provide documentation of their disability as defined by the ADA Amendments Act (ADAA) of 2009, and Section 504 of the Rehabilitation Act of 1973.
 In an effort to embrace best practices, we request the documentation include seven elements.

 - ADD/ADHD Verification Form